webore/lenovo/README.md

 linux version is 3.0.15.

-I put it here because I need help with audio playback on K860i : The stock ROM force audio output at 48Khz while most audio files have a 44.1Khz frequency.
+I put it here because I need help with audio playback on K860i : The stock ROM force audio output at 48Khz while most audio files have a 44.1Khz sample rate .

+And the resampling is really very bad .

 Can you please help with this?